 Editorial: Green New Deal a bad deal for freedom

-That otherwise serious lawmakers are embracing the fantastical Green New Deal offered by freshman Rep. Alexandria Ocasio-Cortez is an indication of just how skittish Democrats are of their socialist wing.
+That otherwise serious lawmakers are embracing the fantastical Green New Deal offered by the painfully green Rep. Alexandria Ocasio-Cortez is an indication of just how skittish Democrats are of their socialist wing.

 Yet a number of otherwise seasoned members, including presidential hopefuls Kirsten Gillibrand, D-N.Y., and Cory Booker, D-N.J., and Senate sponsor Edward Markey of Massachusetts, are attaching their names to this hilariously idealistic manifesto.

-The Green New Deal seeks to remake or rebuild every structure in America to make them carbon-free, kill the internal combustion engine, replace airplanes with zero-emission high speed trains, run all power plants on renewable energy sources and wean Americans off red meat — among other things — and do it all within 10 years.
+The Green New Deal, according to an primer posted by Ocasio-Cortez but since taken down, seeks to remake or rebuild every structure in America to make them carbon-free, kill the internal combustion engine, replace airplanes with zero-emission high speed trains, run all power plants on renewable energy sources and wean Americans off red meat — among other things — and do it all within 10 years.

 And as long as we’re turning America into a green paradise, we might as well check off the rest of the far left’s wish list.

-The Green New Deal would also guarantee a union job with a "living wage" to everyone; the 16 million new public workers would be charged with implementing the initiative.
-It would also provide Medicare for all, make college free, forgive student and mortgage debt, nationalize much of the utility and banking industries, cut military spending 50 percent, end enforcement of most immigration laws and grant statehood to the District of Columbia.
+The Green New Deal would also guarantee a union job with a “living wage” to everyone.
+The 16 million new public workers would be charged with implementing the initiative.
+It would also provide Medicare for all, make college free, forgive student and mortgage debt, nationalize much of the utility and banking industries, cut military spending by 50 percent, end enforcement of most immigration laws and grant statehood to the District of Columbia.

 And who’s going to pay for this grand makeover of America?
 The rich, of course.
 While Ocasio-Cortez doesn’t spell out the funding mechanisms, it is designed to pair with her proposed 70 percent tax rate on high earners.